-When the body is under stress the brain is triggered to administer adrenalin into the blood along with sugars the body has stored so that the muscles can be energized for immediate action.
+When the body is under stress, the brain is triggered to administer adrenalin into the blood along with sugars the body has stored so that the muscles can be energized for immediate action.
 Some organs will slow down, and blood will be retracted from the stomach so it can be used elsewhere.
-This will sometimes create a feel in of nausea as the body needs to re-appropriate its resources and therefore it may vomit the contents of the stomach to use the blood for more immediate needs.
+This will sometimes create a feel in of nausea as the body needs to re-appropriate its resources and therefore, it may vomit the contents of the stomach to use the blood for more immediate needs.

 However, excessive stress can lead to bodily harm, especially when there appears to be no way out of a situation.
-Stress causes reactions in the body such as an increased heart rate, sweating, clammy feeling, increased breathing, and over time it can lead to anxiety attacks, heart disease and diabetes.
+Stress causes reactions in the body such as an increased heart rate, sweating, clammy feeling, and increased breathing, and over time it can lead to anxiety attacks, heart disease and diabetes.
 Stress has also been linked to fatigue, immune problems, anxiety and depression.
 It is estimated that stress is responsible for 70% of the problems doctors have to deal with.

 PEMF : A viable treatment for stress

 Research has shown that daily PEMF therapy can alter stress responses by acting directly on the nervous system, glands, cells, tissues, and organs.
 By working on the hypothalamus and increasing urine excretion of adrenaline, PEMF has been shown to inhibit activation of the sympathetic nervous system and adrenal glands while preventing a decrease in the body’s ability to resist stress.
 With the sustained use of pulsed magnetic therapies, the excitability of the nervous system also decreases, and emotional reactions accompanying stress are corrected.
 Long-term use of PEMF may be able to help the body remodel tissues that tend to be hyper-reactive to chronic or acute stress so that, over time they will become less and less reactive.